FelixKrueger/reStrainingOrder/Docs/README.md

 reStrainingOrder requires a working version of Perl and [Samtools](http://samtools.sourceforge.net/) to be installed on your machine.
 It is assumed that the samtools executable is in your `PATH` unless the path is specified manually with:
 ```
 --samtools_path </../../samtools>
 ```

 ### Hardware requirements

-While the genome preparation and alignment parts are not very resource intensive, the scoring part `reStrainingOrder`
+While the genome preparation is not very resource hungry, the alignment and scoring part are a bit more demanding.
+Assuming single core operation, alignments to the the multi-strain genome typically take up to 5GB of RAM for Bowtie2 or HISAT2, Bismark alignments may need between 12 and 18GB (directional/PBAT or non directional alignments).
+The scoring part `reStrainingOrder` currently takes ~20GB of RAM.
+For future versions we may look into reducing this memory footprint somewhat.

 # The reStrainingOrder workflow in more detail